 The epidural will begin working in about 20 minutes or less and will last until the birth is over and the machine is turned off.
 In earlier days it was common that the epidural would numb you from the waist down, making it impossible to stand up or walk.
 Now a “walking” epidural is much more common; taking away the pain but without making you paralyzed.

-While in most cases, epidural is a real comfort for the woman in labor, some women do experience severe headaches or that the epidural is not completely effective.
+While in most cases, an epidural is a real comfort for the woman in labor, some women do experience severe headaches or that the epidural is not completely effective.

 A tiny needle will inject the medicine directly into your spine.
 It is one of the quickest pain relief options, but it only lasts about two hours and cannot be given more than once.

 A narcotic such as Nubane may also be given.
 These types of drugs do not take the pain away.
-Instead they simply take the edge off.
+Instead, they simply take the edge off.
 There are significant side effects to these pain relief options.
 Nubane and Demerol will make the mother and baby sleepy.
 It can have adverse effects on breathing and cause the Apgar score to be a little off.
 These effects are usually temporary, though.

 Many women report that it doesn’t offer a lot of pain relief, it just makes you so tired or out of it that you don’t focus on the contractions.
-These do have their place though, and many find them to be viable pain relief options.
+These do have their place, though, and many find them to be viable pain relief options.

-Laughing GasLaughing gas or nitrous oxide can be quite effective at taking off the worst edges of the labor pain.
+Laughing gas or nitrous oxide can be quite effective at taking off the worst edges of the labor pain.
 It will definitely not take the pain away completely, however.
 An advantage of laughing gas is that it doesn’t affect your baby.
 To use it effectively, you might need some practice, so start using it before the contractions become completely unbearable.

 What you do is that when you feel the contraction coming, you start breathing deeply in the mask immediately.
 Then you continue until the contractions are fading away.
 Since the effect lasts for a little while after you start breathing air again, don’t use the gas all the way through the contraction.
 Both you and your baby need a lot of oxygen to be in good shape for the next contraction.

 There are also a number of natural ways you can reduce the pain of labor.

 No matter how you choose to give birth, it is good to know your options.
 All of these relief options are considered to be safe for laboring mothers.
 Each one has its advantages and drawbacks.
 Only you can choose what pain relief options are right for you.
 Learn more about giving birth here.